-The Aspira Drainage System is indicated for intermittent drainage of recurrent and symptomatic pleural effusions.
-The catheter is intended for long-term access of the pleural cavity in order to relieve symptoms such as dyspnea and chest discomfort associated with malignant pleural effusions and other recurrent effusions.
+The Aspira Drainage System is indicated for intermittent drainage of recurrent and symptomatic malignant ascites.
+The catheter is intended for long-term access of the peritoneal cavity in order to relieve symptoms such as dyspnea or other symptoms associated with malignant ascites.